 Clinical Assistant Professor, Emergency Medicine and Pediatrics

-Co-Director of the Stanford Concussion and Brain Performance Center; Director of Research
+Co-Director of the Stanford Brain Performance Center; Director of Research

 Dr. Lumba-Brown completed her pediatric emergency medicine fellowship at the University of California San Diego in 2012.
 Dr. Lumba-Brown is an expert workgroup member and the first-author on the Centers for Disease Control's Guidelines on pediatric mild traumatic brain injury.
 Dr. Lumba-Brown joined Stanford in 2018 and works clinically in the Stanford Emergency Department seeing infants, children, and young adults.
 Dr. Lumba-Brown also directs clinical research at the Center, focusing on traumatic brain injury including concussion subtypes and therapeutics.

 Dr. Grant completed his medical education at Stanford University School of Medicine in 1994, and his residency at the University of Washington in 2001 and Fellowship in Pediatric Neurosurgery at Seattle Children’s Hospital in 2002.
 Dr. Grant entered active duty with the United States Air Force and was Chief of Neurosurgery at Wilford Hall Medical Center, Lackland Air Force Base Texas.
 Dr. Grant deployed to Balad Air Base, Iraq, as Chief of Neurosurgery, in support of Operation Iraqi Freedom, where he developed the first prospective study in a combat zone on blast concussive injury.
 Dr. Grant attained the rank of Lieutenant Colonel and was awarded a Meritorious Service Medal prior to his separation.
 In 2013, Dr. Grant was recruited back to Stanford.

 Pamela Triano, PT, NCS

 Neurologic Physical Therapist